Facebook

 Most backpack leaf blowers these days are cordless since you don’t need to plug in a gas option.

-While it is on the pricier end of the spectrum, you’re getting a powerful tool with some really cool features.
+While it is a little pricier than other options, you’re getting a powerful tool with some cool features.

 What We Like